-Wheelchairs can be obtained free of charge upon deposit of an ID at the turnstile.
-There are a number of chairs in the state rooms.
+Wheelchairs can be hired free of charge upon deposit of ID at the turnstile.
+Limited seating is available in the state rooms.

-Barrier-free toilets can be found by the ticket desk, in the Children's Museum and on the first floor (only accessible with assistence of personnel).
+Barrier-free toilets can be found by the ticket desk, in the Children's Museum and on the first floor (only accessible with the assistance of palace staff).

 Assistance Dogs are admitted.

-Admission free for a person accompanying a blind visitor or a visitor in a wheelchair, provided that the accompanying person is included in the ID.
+Admission is free for a person accompanying a blind/vision-impaired visitor or a wheelchair user, provided that a companion person is included in the disabled visitor’s ID.

 Access to the display rooms

-All display areas enjoy barrier-free accessibility via ramps or with a lift.
+All display areas enjoy barrier-free accessibility via ramps or lift.

 We offer dedicated guided tours of Schönbrunn Palace for blind and sight-impaired visitors upon request.
-These tours give visitors access behind the cordons and allow them to feel objects such as doors, stoves, furniture, interior surface decoration, curtains, busts or floors.
+These tours give visitors access behind the cordons and allow them to feel particular objects, including doors, ceramic stoves, furniture, interior surface decoration, curtains, busts and floors.

 Dates: by arrangement